Frequently Asked Questions

 - Someone offered me DAI or USDC for my item... what is this currency?+Congratulations!
 DAI and USDC are ERC-20 tokens with some remarkable qualities.
 First of all, they're stablecoins, which means that their value is protected against some of cryptocurrency's notorious price swings.
 This is not the case for all stablecoins, but each is pegged to the price of one US Dollar.
 They won't always have that exact value, but you can rest assured that they will stay within a few percentage points of that mark.

 Dai (DAI) is a decentralized stablecoin with smart contracts backed by collateral.
-For more information, check out this video from Dai's creator Maker about how Dai maintains its price.
+For more information, check out this interview from Dai's creator Maker about how Dai maintains its price.

 USD Coin (USDC) was crafted by the CENTRE consortium, founded by Circle and Coinbase.
 Users in the U.S. can easily convert their USD to USDC on Circle or Coinbase for free and transfer it to their wallet of choice to complete their purchase on OpenSea.

 In short, stablecoins are tokens worth a dollar each.
 When you see DAI or USDC, think dollar.

 So, if you're convinced of the value of stablecoins (we are!), you can sell your item to the highest bidder by clicking "Accept Offer" on the highest offer.
 If you're experienced at selling on OpenSea using ETH, it'll be a familiar process.
 If it's your first time selling an item, you'll need to go through a few preliminary steps:

 1. Allow access to offers.
 You'll need to initialize your account to sell items.
 This requires an on-chain transaction, so you'll have to pay some gas.
 Fortunately, it only needs to be done once!